-- 1) You must ensure that the decisions that you take are consistent with our aims and objectives and with the relevant legal and regulatory requirements (including those of SHR and OSCR). - 2) You must prepare effectively for meetings and ensure you have access to all necessary information to enable you to make well-informed decisions. - You must monitor performance carefully to ensure that the company's purpose and objectives are achieved, and take timely and effective action to identify and address any weaknesses or failures. - You should use your skills, knowledge and experience to review information critically and always take decisions in the best interests of the company, our tenants and our service users. - 5) You should ensure that the Governing Body seeks and takes account of additional information and external/independent advice where necessary and/or appropriate. - 6) You should ensure that effective policies and procedures are implemented so that all decisions are based on an adequate assessment of risk, deliver value for money, and ensure the financial well-being of the company. - You should contribute to the identification of training needs, keep your housing and related knowledge up to date, and participate in training that is organised or supported by us.
+- D.1.
+I will ensure that the decisions that I take are consistent with our aims and objectives and with the relevant legal and regulatory requirements (including those of the Scottish Housing Regulator, the Office of the Scottish Charity Regulator, the Financial Conduct Authority and the Care Inspectorate). - D.2.
+I will prepare effectively for meetings and ensure I have access to all necessary information to enable me to make well-informed decisions. - D.3.
+I will monitor performance carefully to ensure that the organisation's purpose and objectives are achieved, and take timely and effective action to identify and address any weaknesses or failures. - D.4.
+I will use my skills, knowledge and experience to review information critically and always take decisions in the best interests of the organisation, our tenants and our service users. - D.5.
+I will ensure that the Board seeks and takes account of additional information and external/independent and/or specialist advice where necessary and/or appropriate. - D.6.
+I will ensure that effective policies and procedures are implemented so that all decisions are based on an adequate assessment of risk, deliver value for money, and ensure the financial well-being of the organisation. - D.7.
+I will contribute to the identification of training needs, keep my knowledge up to date, and participate in ongoing training that is organised or supported by us.

-4.5.
 E. Integrity